 Not only are 72-cell solar panels heavier, but their extra height makes them more difficult to carry and manoeuvre, and they can also be more vulnerable to being caught by wind gusts when being installed.

-- There’s the height and width of each panel to help work out how many panels can fit on your available roof space
+- The height and width of each panel will determine how many solar panels can fit on your available roof space

-- There’s power output or wattage per panel, which will determine how many panels you need to generate the required amount of electricity
+- The power output or wattage per panel will dictate how many panels you need to generate the required amount of electricity